 9. Now double click the first “Add heading” (we’ll call it heading 1), fill it in with half your title, then fill in the other heading (heading 2) with the main keyword in your blog title.
 We want the keyword heading to stand out the most!

-Time to choose the fonts, size, and spacing.
-I decided to edit the text background because, like I said, the sizing depends on how long the title is or how much you want the size to be.
+Time to choose fonts, size, and spacing.
+I decided to edit the text background because, as I said, the sizing depends on how long the title is or how much you want the size to be.

 Here are the options I did for Headings 1 and Headings 2.